Have you ever met a dark and mysterious Chantilly cat, a.k.a. a Chantilly Tiffany?

 Chantilly cat facts

-The Chantilly Tiffany cat breed has left a legacy of confusion it seems.
+The Chantilly Tiffany cat breed has left a legacy of confusion.

 But these Chantilly cat facts we know for sure.